Lahdhirim/CV-image-captioning-clip-gpt2/README.md

 3. **Prepare Dataset and Dataloaders**
    - Tokenize captions with GPT-2 tokenizer.
    - Preprocess images using `CLIPProcessor`.
-   - Generate images embeddings using `CLIPModel`.
+   - Generate image embeddings using `CLIPModel`.
    - Generate batches using PyTorch `DataLoader`.

 4. **Build the Caption Model**
    - Instantiate the `ClipCaptionModel` which includes a projection layer to map CLIP embeddings to GPT-2 token space.
-   - Instantiate the optimizer and all the losses and metrics lists.
+   - Instantiate the optimizer and all the losses and metrics tracking lists.

 5. **Train the Model**
    For each epoch: